 Each of our officers and directors has, and any of them in the future may have, additional fiduciary or contractual obligations to one or more other entities (including, without limitation, the entities listed in the section entitled "Directors, Executive Officers and Corporate Governance - Conflicts of Interest") pursuant to which such officer or director may be required to present a business combination opportunity to such entities before he or she presents such opportunity to us.
-Also, none of BitNile, our Sponsor or any of our directors and officers is prohibited from sponsoring, investing or otherwise becoming involved with, any other blank check companies, including in connection with their initial business combinations.
-Accordingly, if any of our officers or directors becomes aware of a business combination opportunity to us if such other entity rejects the opportunity.
+Also, none of Ault Alliance, Inc. (formerly known as BitNile Holdings, Inc.) ("Ault"), our Sponsor or any of our directors and officers is prohibited from sponsoring, investing or otherwise becoming involved with, any other blank check companies, including in connection with their initial business combinations.
+Accordingly, if any of our officers or directors becomes aware of a business combination opportunity to which he or she has thencurrent fiduciary or contractual obligations to present such opportunity to another entity, he or she may only present such opportunity to us if such other entity rejects the opportunity.
 Our amended and restated certificate of incorporation provides that we renounce our interest in any corporate opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of our Company; such opportunity is one we are legally and contractually permitted to undertake and would otherwise be reasonable for us to pursue; and such person has no fiduciary or contractual obligation to present the opportunity to any other person or entity.

 One or more of the related companies may compete with us for acquisition opportunities.
 If these entities decide to pursue any such opportunities, we may be precluded from procuring such opportunities.
-In addition, investment ideas generated within BitNile may be suitable for both us and for one or more other entities and may be directed to such entity rather than to us.
+In addition, investment ideas generated within Ault may be suitable for both us and for one or more other entities and may be directed to such entity rather than to us.

-In addition, BitNile adopted a policy pursuant to which any business combination opportunity that is a corporate opportunity of BitNile that may also be a business combination opportunity for our Company will first be presented to a standing committee of the board of directors of BitNile for consideration as to whether BitNile desires to pursue such business combination opportunity as a direct investment or to present such opportunity to our Company for consideration.
-Howard Ash, an independent director of BitNile, will be the sole member of that committee and will not serve in any fiduciary capacity at our Company.
+In addition, Ault adopted a policy pursuant to which any business combination opportunity that is a corporate opportunity of Ault that may also be a business combination opportunity for our Company will first be presented to a standing committee of the board of directors of Ault for consideration as to whether Ault desires to pursue such business combination opportunity as a direct investment or to present such opportunity to our Company for consideration.
+Howard Ash, an independent director of Ault, will be the sole member of that committee and will not serve in any fiduciary capacity at our Company.

-BitNile has direct and indirect interests in subsidiaries and other companies which are engaged in a broad array of industries, including cryptocurrency, defense-aerospace, industrial, automobile, real estate, telecommunications, medical-biopharma and textiles.
-Conflicts may arise from BitNile's indirect ownership of our Company, as well as from actions undertaken by any its subsidiaries.
-Additionally, BitNile may take commercial steps which may have an adverse effect on us, including with respect to any target we acquire in the initial business combination.
+Ault has direct and indirect interests in subsidiaries and other companies which are engaged in a broad array of industries, including cryptocurrency, defense-aerospace, industrial, automobile, real estate, telecommunications, medical-biopharma and textiles.
+Conflicts may arise from Ault's indirect ownership of our Company, as well as from actions undertaken by any its subsidiaries.
+Additionally, Ault may take commercial steps which may have an adverse effect on us, including with respect to any target we acquire in the initial business combination.